I70l0teN4ik/cartApi/README.md

 ## Error handling ##
-I case of error API will response with 4xx Client Error Status and following structure:
+In case of error API will response with 4xx Client Error Status and following structure:
 ```
 Status: 409 Conflict
 {
-  "message": "Reached maximum number of products per cart.",
+  "error": {
-  "code": 0
+    "code": 409,
+    "message": "Conflict"
+  }
 }
 ```